sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 In many cases you might know that there is only ever going to be a small number of Descendants .
 If so then go nuts and use Descendants or DescendantsOrSelf.
 It's important to be aware of the implications of what you are writing.

+KEEP - still think this is worth mentioning, though text would need updating UPDATE EXAMPLES FOR V8
 ## Too much querying (Over querying)

 Querying content is not Free!
 Anytime you make a query or resolve a property value be aware that there is overhead involved.